mdadul-solvrz/mdadul-solvrz/README.md

 - 👋 Hi, I’m Emdadul Islam
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Ruby On Rails
+- 🌱 I’m currently learning NextJs

 <!---
 mdadul-solvrz/mdadul-solvrz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.